naezith/Typing/README.md

 There is extra functionality in classes, I did not remove those just in case you might wanna have words separately like a word hunting game.

-There is no timer at the moment, just typing.
+There is no timer, just typing.